keerthiprateek7/VMASC_ScrapingTask/README.md

 1. Extracting Stock Symbol was a challenge because few companies didn't have a stock symbol and few companies were under parent company stocks.

-### Can also use: Yahoo Screener and [Screener](www.screener.in) etc.
+### Can also use: [Screener](www.screener.in) etc.

-It is like a private company that maintains database for companies and their stock symbols.
+It is like a private company that maintains database for companies(selected companies) and their stock symbols.
 They also provide historical data which can be used for analysis and stock prediction.

+[Yahoo](https://finance.yahoo.com/screener/new/) also provides with option of it's own screener where you can create your own list of companies that you wanted to keep track on.

 ![screener](images/Screener.png)